 Did you know there’s a Hawaii sunscreen ban on all sunscreen that isn’t reef safe?
 Keep scrolling to find the best sunscreen for Hawaii to add to your beach bag that’s Eco friendly!

-This post about the best sunscreen for Hawaii contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about the best sunscreen for Hawaii was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 We all know how important it is to use sunscreen when you’re in a warm climate, like Hawaii.
 It protects your skin from harmful sun rays.

-It’s especially important for kids to wear sunscreen in Hawaii and we often slather them in it just to make sure there is no risk of them burning.
+It’s especially important for kids to wear sunscreen in Hawaii.
+We often slather them in it just to make sure there is no risk of them burning.

-While it’s definitely important to protect our skin in warm climates, its also important to consider the health of the environment we are enjoying.
+It’s definitely important to protect our skin in warm climates.
+But it’s also important to consider the health of the environment we are enjoying.

 Traditional sunblock is made from synthetic chemicals.
-The detrimental effect of these chemicals on the environment – mainly coral reefs – is not always something people are aware of.
+You might now be aware of the detrimental effect of these chemicals on the environment.
+They mainly impact coral reefs, but also marine life.

-However, there are mineral alternatives that are both effective and environmentally friendly.
+However, you can find natural mineral sunscreen alternatives that are both effective and environmentally friendly.

 Read on to find out which Hawaii suntan lotions are reef safe and which sunscreens should be avoided for the protection of our oceans.